LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 The real ID is who ran the program.
 The saved ID is used to switch between privileges.
 For normal programs, all the IDs are set to who ever started the process.
-Since all the bits are the same it does not allow for the altering of permissions unless the process is run by root.
+Since all the bits are the same it does not allow for the altering of permissions unless the process was run by root.
-Setuid bits change the effective and saved ID to the owning user or group with the real ID to who started the process.
+Setuid bits change the effective and saved ID to the owning user or group with the real ID set to who started the process.
 This would mean if the user Jimbo ran a program that was owned by root with setuid the effective and saved IDs are root, but the real ID is Jimbo.

 It is incredibly dangerous to use setuid and setguid bits, and it should be avoided at all costs.
 If they must be used, drop the permissions as fast as possible preferably permanently.

+To figure out if a program has a setuid or setguid bit active the `ls -l` will show this.
+If the setuid bit is set it will display an 's' or an 'S' if setuid is set without a way to execute it. in the permissions string like so `-rwSrwSr--`.
+In this example, the setuid and setguid bit is set.
+The `file` command can also be used to see if setuid/setguid is set.
+If the bits are set, it will print `setuid` and/or `setguid`.
+Just like normal permissions setuid/setguid also has a numerical octal value.
+Their number is specified ahead of the standard 3 numbers with 100 (4) as setuid, 010 (2) as setguid, and 001 (1) as sticky.
+They would be represented like so `6755`
+This numerical representation is good to know for the find command with system administration.
+Using a command like `find / -perm /4000` will scan the entire system finding any file that has setuid.

 ### Linux File Handling